googleapis/google-cloud-java/java-asset/README.md

 You'll need to obtain the `google-cloud-asset` library.
 See the [Quickstart](#quickstart) section to add `google-cloud-asset` as a dependency in your code.

+## About Cloud Asset Inventory

+[Cloud Asset Inventory][product-docs] provides inventory services based on a time series database.
+This database keeps a five week history of Google Cloud asset metadata.
+The Cloud Asset Inventory export service allows you to export all asset metadata at a certain timestamp or export event change history during a timeframe.

+See the [Cloud Asset Inventory client library docs][javadocs] to learn how to use this Cloud Asset Inventory Client Library.

 ## Troubleshooting

 To get help, follow the instructions in the [shared Troubleshooting document][troubleshooting].

 ## Transport

-Cloud Asset uses gRPC for the transport layer.
+Cloud Asset Inventory uses gRPC for the transport layer.

 ## Java Versions